TiCSw/mvn-repo/README.md

 1. Select the ``mvn-repo`` project in Eclipse
 2. Select the ``build.xml`` file
 3. Run the script using "Run As > Ant Build".

+### Local Repository

+After running the script, a new folder is created with a local Maven repository.
+The script creates the repository in the ``mvn-local-repo`` folder.
+(This folder is not included in the Git repository)